kksvt/obrandomizer/esp/Readme.txt

 1) Randomizer.cfg allows you to configure some of the mods' features to more of your liking, creating either a somewhat normal game world or a completely broken mess (or anything in between).
 If you opt not to modify the configuration file, then you will get the same experience as you would with the older (0.9-unstable or 0.9.1-unstable) versions of the mod with all recommended plugin files enabled.
 The configuration file can be edited with any text editor (Windows's Notepad is perfectly fine for it).

 Options:
 * oSeed - seed for the RNG system.
 Information about the randomization of world items, creatures not spawned from leveled lists and actor spells is not stored anywhere in the save file, meaning they will be re-randomized every time you launch the game.
-Using a fixed seed will allow them to be randomized into the same objects every time (provided your mod load order doesn't change), giving you a consistent experience across a single playthrough.
+Due to how Oblivion handles constructing references, a fixed seed may not always yield the same randomizations, but it should provide a more consistent experience nonetheless.
 Leave it empty if you want it to be randomized every launch.

+* oSaveSeedData - if oSeed has a fixed value and this option is set to 1, then creature & world item randomization data will be saved to Oblivion/obrn-seed-data/<seed value>.bin.
+It guarantees creatures and world items to be randomized into the same objects every time you restart the game.

 * oExcludeQuestItems - if set to 1, quest items won't be included in the randomization process.
 * oDelayStart - if set to 1, then the actor and inventory randomization won't kick in until the first ambush in the tutorial (Charactergen reaches stage 20).
 * oInstallCrashFix - if set to 1, it will install a patch that prevents the game from crashing when loading certain textures; if set to 2, it will install a patch that fixes reading invalid data for creatures from a save file; setting it to 3 enables both patches.
 If you find your save game crashing on load, try to enable either of these options (or both) and see if it helps.